TFRank: Think-Free Reasoning Enables Practical Pointwise LLM Ranking: Methods

 \subsection{Optional: Optimization with GRPO}

 To further explore the upper bound of relevance modeling in TFRank, we employ GRPO as an advanced optimization strategy.
-We compare two paradigms: \textbf{SFT-then-GRPO}, where the model first undergoes multi-task SFT before further GRPO optimization (labeled as \texttt{SFT+GRPO} in Table~\ref{tab:bright_yesno_grpo_pytrec_eval}); and \textbf{Direct GRPO}, where end-to-end GRPO is directly applied to the instruction-tuned base model (\texttt{GRPO}).
-Considering the substantial training cost of GRPO, we randomly sample approximately $20\%$ of queries based on the m3-data distribution, resulting in a GRPO training set with 8,641 samples and 1,348 unique queries.
+We compare two paradigms: \textbf{SFT-then-GRPO}, where the model first undergoes multi-task SFT before further GRPO optimization (labeled as \texttt{SFT+GRPO} in Table~\ref{tab:bright_yesno_grpo_pytrec_eval}); and \textbf{Direct GRPO}, where end-to-end GRPO is directly applied to the instruction-tuned base model.

 We design a multi-dimensional reward function $R_{\text{total}}$ to optimize both ranking quality and output consistency:

 where $\lambda$ is a balancing hyperparameter (default: $0.5$).